 Do you enjoy finance?
 You could help the National Garden Scheme in a treasury role.

 Do you enjoy talking to people and visiting gardens?
-Perhaps you could be a team co-coordinator.
+Perhaps you could become part of our county team.

 Who can volunteer?